Edditoria/numbo/README.md

 - `input` is the string or number you want to convert.
     1. Have to be a valid number, e.g. 123 (number), '123' (string), '$123,456'.
-    2. You must use a string if the input is more than 21 characters.
+    2. You must use a string if the input is more than 16 characters.
-    3. Currently it supports up to 66 characters only, or will make an unexpected error.
+    3. Currently it supports up to 66 characters only, i.e. one hundred vigintillion.
 - `option` is the format of output you want.
 It accepts:
     1. `'number'` (default)
     2. `'amount'` (or `'amt'`)